 Chances are if you are a student or faculty member at Platt College San Diego you may have heard of their series called Sessions.
 Sessions was created by students with a love for music and the local San Diego music scene.
-Natasha Englehardt, Platt College’s Social Media Assist, recently had the opportunity to interview the production team who started it all: Melvin Graham, Darryl Vickers and Ethan Leonard II.Enjoy the interview and be sure to show your continued support to our talented students by following them on their social media channels found below.
+Natasha Englehardt, Platt College’s Social Media Assist, recently had the opportunity to interview the production team who started it all: Melvin Graham, Darryl Vickers and Ethan Leonard II.

 The Session’s Interview:

 Natasha: For those who haven’t heard of Sessions yet tell me a little about what Sessions is and what you do.